 For this integration, you'll need to be an admin in Onna to have Slack Enterprise enabled.
 This role is available to our Enterprise users.

 Note: Only Enterprise Grid accounts that have the Discovery API enabled will be able to use the Discovery integration.
-Additionally, only Org Owners or Org Admins can can access multiple workspaces.
+Additionally, only Org Owners can can access multiple workspaces.
 Head to Slack for more details on Slack Roles & Permissions.

 Once you're an admin on Onna and have Slack Enterprise enabled, you'll see it available as a source in the user dashboard.